-Figure 59: Keyfactor Command Service
+Figure 52: Keyfactor Command Service

-The CA(s) will begin to synchronize when the first scheduled scan time is reached.
+If you have configured a synchronization schedule for your CA (see Configure CA Certificate Synchronization on page 89), the CA(s) will begin to synchronize when the first scheduled scan time is reached.
 Scans scheduled at intervals match to clock times, so a scan set at an interval of 15 minutes will run at 6:00, 6:15, 6:30, 6:45, etc. You can check the Keyfactor Command timer service log file on the Keyfactor Command Services server to confirm that synchronization is operating as expected.
 You can also use the Certificate Search feature in the Keyfactor Command Management Portal to confirm the certificates are appearing in the Keyfactor Command database.
-That database synchronization begins with the oldest certificates in the CA database, which may be expired or revoked.
+The database synchronization begins with the oldest certificates in the CA database, which may be expired or revoked.
 Be sure to toggle the Include Revoked and Include Expired options, see Include Expired and Revoked Certificates in Certificate Search below, when checking to see if synchronization is working.
 See Certificate Search Page in the Keyfactor Command Reference Guide for information on using the search.